 The Utah State Board of Education is tasked by the legislature to make administrative rules regarding various topics within education.
 These rules have the effect of law and govern many areas that impact all levels of the education community.
-On the Board's Administrative Rules webpage (https://schools.utah.gov/administrativerules) you can find all current rules in effect, rules that are currently being considered (see Board Rule Status), rules that have been created or amended in the past, rules that incorporate other documents as part of the rule, and other resources.
+On the Board's Administrative Rules webpage you can find all current rules in effect, rules that are currently being considered (see Board Rule Status), rules that have been created or amended in the past, rules that incorporate other documents as part of the rule, and other resources.